'Emotional roller coaster': Pitt-Johnstown commencement sends students to their futures

 The pair were there to cheer on their daughter Claire, who majored in biology and planned to attend graduate school at Thomas Jefferson University in Philadelphia.

-"It's all very excited and we're so proud of her," Alison Haak said.
+"It's all very exciting, and we're so proud of her," Alison Haak said.

 Her husband said this was an exciting moment for their daughter and represents the start of the rest of her life.